chrisgrieser/shimmering-obsidian/README.md

 Many features of this plugin are only made possible by the invaluable [Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri) by [@Vincent03](https://github.com/Vinzent03).

 This workflow has been created by @pseudometa ([Discord](https://discord.gg/veuWUTm)) aka [@chrisgrieser (GitHub)](https://github.com/chrisgrieser/).

-If you find this workflow to be helpful, feel free to donate [via PayPal](https://www.paypal.com/paypalme/ChrisGrieser).
+If you find this workflow to be useful, feel free to donate [via PayPal](https://www.paypal.com/paypalme/ChrisGrieser).
 In my day job, I am a PhD student in sociology, studying the governance of the app economy.
-Visit [my academic homepage for more information](https://chris-grieser.de/).
+If you are interested in this subject, check out [my academic homepage](https://chris-grieser.de/) and get in touch.